 So often I see moms come in with literally ZERO coping skills, and a partner who is of no help to them.
 They can’t handle the pain or the stress of the delivery.
 They’re basically just FREAKING.
 OUT.

 NOW is the time to jump into an Online Class.
 Please consider joining me in The Online Prenatal Class for Couples.
 In just a few hours I can have you prepped for YOUR confident delivery.
-Save 10% with coupon code PREGNURSE.
+If you’re ready to get started now, use coupon code PREPARED to save 10% right now!

 - About the Author